Mongoose (Herpestes javanicus)

 Mongoose are opportunistic feeders that will eat birds, small mammals, reptiles, insects, fruits, and plants.
 They prey on the eggs and hatchlings of native ground nesting birds and endangered sea turtles.
 The small Indian mongoose has been blamed with the extinction of ground-nesting birds in Jamaica and Fiji and commonly kill birds, including 8 federally listed endangered Hawaiian birds, such as the Hawaiian crow (‘alalā), petrels (ʻuʻau) and Hawaiian goose (nēnē).
 It was estimated in 1999 that mongoose cause $50 million in damages to Hawai`i and Puerto Rico annually.

 The mongooses found in Hawai’i are native to India and were originally introduced to Hawai’i Island in 1883 by the sugar industry to control rats in sugarcane fields on Maui, Moloka’i and O’ahu.
-This attempt was misguided, because while rodents make up a large portion of the mongooses’ diet, the their substantial negative impact on other desirable birds, insects, and animals outweighs their minor impact on rat.
-Mongoose are now widespread on all of the main Hawaiian islands except for Lanaʻi and Kauaʻi, where there are no known populations.
+The introduction of mongoose was misguided- while rodents make up a large portion of the mongooses’ diet, their substantial negative impact on other desirable birds, insects, and animals outweighs their minor impact on rat populations.
+Mongoose are now widespread on Hawai’i island, O’ahu, Maui, and Moloka’i (It is not necessary to report sightings on these islands).
+There are no known populations on Lanaʻi and Kauaʻi.
 Mongooses can live in both wet and dry conditions including gardens, grasslands, and forests.

 What you can do